Austin Riley Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The 10.4 strikeouts per nine innings compiled by the Reds pitching staff ranks third in the league.
+- The 10 strikeouts per nine innings put together by the Reds pitching staff ranks fifth in MLB.

-- The Reds have a 4.55 team ERA that ranks 16th across all league pitching staffs.
+- The Reds have a 4.86 team ERA that ranks 19th across all MLB pitching staffs.

-- Reds pitchers combine to allow seven home runs (0.8 per game), the sixth-fewest in the league.
+- Reds pitchers combine to give up nine home runs (0.9 per game), the sixth-fewest in baseball.

-- The Reds will look to Cessa (0-0) in his second start of the season.
+- The Reds will look to Greene (0-0) in his third start of the season.

-- In his last time out -- out of the bullpen on Monday -- the right-hander threw 2/3 innings against the Atlanta Braves while surrendering hits.
+- The righty last appeared in relief on Tuesday, when he threw 2/3 innings against the Atlanta Braves while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.